ssh521/laravel-file-manager/README.md

 ### Custom Styling

-The package uses Bootstrap 5 and Font Awesome icons.
-You can override styles by publishing the views and adding custom CSS.
+The package uses **Tailwind CSS 4.0** and **Font Awesome 6** icons loaded via CDN.
+You can override styles by publishing the views and adding custom CSS, or by customizing the Tailwind classes directly.

 ### Extending the Controller